London or Paris: which is the club for Russia's Ukraine debt?

 If these bonds are classified as official government debt, Russia could escape the restructuring which Kiev wants to impose on private bondholders, making it harder to plug the $15.3 billion hole in its finances by a deadline at the end of May.

-Even leaving aside the two bickering governments, consensus is absent among legal and financial experts who call it a situation without a recognizable precedent.
+Even leaving aside the two bickering governments, consensus is absent among legal and financial experts who call it a situation without a recognisable precedent.

 Russia lent Ukraine the $3 billion in December 2013 out of its "rainy day" sovereign wealth fund, structuring the debt as a two-year Eurobond governed by London law.